amirhosseinghdv/PPE-Noncompliance-Evaluation/README.md

 ## 3. Model Zoo

-The YOLOX object detector and EfficientNet image classfier models can be downloaded of accessed from [GoogleDrive](https://drive.google.com/drive/folders/12JIuHlAcgz9kY_DWUv-mNlsUljSMmexW?usp=sharing) .
+The YOLOX object detector and EfficientNet image classfier models can be accessed or downloaded from [GoogleDrive](https://drive.google.com/drive/folders/12JIuHlAcgz9kY_DWUv-mNlsUljSMmexW?usp=sharing) .

 <br/>